+The Foundation's endowment consists of approximately 135 individual funds established for a variety of purposes.
 The Foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
 The Foundation's spending and investment policies work together to achieve these objectives.